jnoller/sisyphus/README.md

   -h, --help  Show this message and exit.

 Commands:
-  build    Build a package on the host. prepare  Prepare the host for building. upload   Upload build packages to anaconda.org. watch    Watch build in real-time if a package name is passed,...
+  build     Build a package on the host. download  Download built tarballs. log       Print build log to standard output (does not update in real-time). prepare   Prepare the host for building. upload    Upload built packages to anaconda.org. watch     Watch build in real-time if a package name is passed, otherwise watch the prepare process.
 ```

 ### Preparing the host